-CD Extended Graphics (CD+EG, CDエクステンディド・グラフィックス) is an extension to the CD Graphics (CD+G) standard, allowing for more colorful images and complex transitions.
+CD Extended Graphics (CD+EG, CD-EG, CDエクステンディド・グラフィックス) is an extension to the CD Graphics (CD+G) standard.
+The extended commands allow for more colorful images and advanced transitions.
 Like CD+G, CD+EG occupies otherwise unused subchannel space on a CD Audio disc, so it has the same audio capacity as a normal CD, and the audio can be played in any CD player.

 After the first few discs published in 1991 and 1992, CD+EG was rarely produced.
-I've only found evidence for a total of 6 or 7 releases up to 1996, and more than half are promotional.
+I've only found evidence for a total of 8 or 9 releases up to 1996, and half are promotional.
 All of the confirmed discs were made by Victor (JVC).

 I got involved with collecting CD+EG in July 2024, when I ran across a copy of The CD Graphics World by Extended Graphics.
 I set up this page to showcase my collection, and to organize information about this rare format.
 Please contact me with any info you'd like to share.